dandip/book-notes/README.md

 Rather than having these notes saved privately, I decided to make this website.
 Selfishly, I'm hoping that it'll keep them better organized, accessible, and shareable.
 Unselfishly, I'm happy if people find my notes useful (selfish addendum: maybe it's an ego boost?).

-If you're interested in my other writing, see [here](https://isomorphic.group/).